by Texas Homesteader

 The next morning I removed the rings and tested for proper seals.
 The traditional lids will be slightly sunken in at the middle and will make no plinky-noise when pressed.

-During those raw winter months I love to sit on the couch snuggling with my handsome RancherMan under a blanket.
+During those raw, cold winter months I love to sit on the couch snuggling with my handsome RancherMan under a blanket.
 A blazing fire in the fireplace and a steaming cup of spiced apple cider stirred with a cinnamon stick will warm me from the inside out.

 - Apple Pie Filling